Updated August 22, 2023

-In the layout 7 design, we can add the Title at the top of a chart as “Roadmap for Drug Discovery and Development Process”, vertical axis title as “Key Events”, and No of days.
+In the layout 7 design, we can add the Title at the top of a chart as “Roadmap for Drug Discovery and Development Process“, the vertical axis title as “Key Events“, and The days.

-Start date data range can be added prior to Key Events of the chart to know the start date of each event or milestone.
+Add the start date data range before the chart’s Key Events to determine the start date of each event or milestone.

 Things to Remember About Roadmap Template in Excel

-- The roadmap template helps in the reduction of the amount of time spent in each phase of a project with updated planning & insights to projects.
+- The roadmap template helps reduce the time spent in each phase of a project with updated planning & insights to projects.

 - The roadmap template is most commonly used by product managers of pharma & IT companies.

 This is a guide to the Roadmap Template in Excel.
-Here we discuss How to Create a Roadmap template in Excel along with practical examples and a downloadable excel template.
+Here we discuss How to Create a Roadmap template in Excel, practical examples, and a downloadable Excel template.
 You can also go through our other suggested articles –